FuelLabs/fuel-indexer/docs/ISSUE_TEMPLATE.md

 - [ ] Can you reproduce the problem?
 - [ ] Do you know which version of the indexer you're using?
+- [ ] Are you using the latest versions of Fuel ecosystem components available in `fuelup`?
 - [ ] Did you already check for an answer in previous [Discussions](https://github.com/FuelLabs/fuel-indexer/discussions)?

 ### Description